Back to Blog Posts

 • Audit the ephemeral applications for data security and use across your organization.

-• Penalize bad actors for misusing the technology.
+• Penalize bad actors misusing the technology.

-Ediscovery Expanded: Mastering Complex Data from Slack to Signal and Beyond
+Ediscovery expanded: mastering complex data from Slack to Signal and beyond

 Now that you’ve mastered ephemeral data, uncover the considerations and best practices for handling other complex data types in ediscovery, including: